YanWittmann/bingo-generator/README.md

-# bingo-generator
+# Bingo Generator

-A general-purpose text based bingo card generator
+A general-purpose text based bingo card generator.
+There are plans to add a database interface that allows for online multiplayer.